LogtalkDotOrg/logtalk3/coding/NOTES.md

 - Support for syntax highlighting and other text editing services for text editors and IDEs.

-- Support for syntax highlighters (used in e.g in wikis, code repositories, source code browsers, bug trackers, and shells).
+- Support for syntax highlighters (used in e.g. in wikis, code repositories, source code browsers, bug trackers, and shells).

 - Support for setting Logtalk projects using common version control systems